yixiaoshenghua/SoftActorCriticwithActionChunk/README.md

 Key modifications:
 - Parameter passing switched from Hydra to argparse for simplicity.
 - Added support for action chunking (temporally extended actions) via the `--chunk_size` parameter (default: 5).
 Set to 1 to recover standard SAC.
+- Added variable action step length via actor confidence output and threshold.
+Use `--confidence_threshold` (default: 0.5) to control the dynamic chunk length based on confidence.
+The actor outputs a fixed chunk of size h and confidences[h]; the effective length k is the prefix until confidence drops below threshold.

 If you use this code in your research project please cite us as:
 ```